davekeck/eb_chan/README.md

 A primary goal of this project is throughput performance and low resource consumption.
 These two goals have several implementation implications worth mentioning:

 1. To maximize throughput, the implementation avoids system calls as much as possible.
 The implementation therefore includes a fast-path which involves merely acquiring a spinlock and modifying a structure.
 If an operation couldn't be performed on the channel after a certain number of attempts, the thread is put to sleep (if the caller allows blocking), until another thread signals the sleeping thread to try again.
 2. To minimize resource consumption, the implementation avoids using scarce resources such as file descriptors (particularly via UNIX pipes).
-For thread sleeping/waking, the implementation uses Mach semaphores (`semaphore_t`) on Darwin, and POSIX semaphores (`sem_t`) on Linux.
+For thread sleeping/waking, the implementation uses Mach semaphores (`semaphore_t`) on Darwin, and POSIX semaphores (`sem_t`) on Linux -- both of which, in the author's testing, could be allocated on the order of 10^5 without hitting resource constraints.

 # Integration